npm/policies/conduct.md

 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

+You are also encouraged to contact us if you are curious about something that might be "on the line" between appropriate and inappropriate content.
+We are happy to provide guidance to help you be a successful part of our community.

 ## Credit and License